Gio-Dra/CS-225-GroupProject/STYLE_GUIDE.md

 # Conway's Game of Life - Style Guide

 ## General Formatting
+- Every file should begin with a boilerplate header comment including file name, author, purpose, version, and references.
 - Use 4 spaces per indentation level.
 - Line length should not exceed 100 characters.
 - Use camelCase for variable and function names.